A message from Dr. Aaron Rosenberg, Chief Medical Officer, DO, MBA

 The CDC offers the best information on what you can do now to Protect Yourself and Your Family.
 This includes steps to prepare your home, protect your health and what to do if you are sick.
 Everyday health tips include cleaning and thoroughly drying your hands often and avoiding crowds.
 Keep surfaces disinfected.
 Avoid touching your eyes, nose and mouth.
 Make sure you have access to several weeks of medications and supplies in case you need to stay home.

-What about wearing a face mask to protect against COVID-19?
+Should I wear a face mask or face covering to protect against COVID-19?

 What about my travel plans?